The NIH Almanac

 The Office of the Director plans, directs, coordinates, and evaluates the development of programs and activities of the Center.
 Within the Office:

-- The Office of Policy, Planning, and Evaluation reports on NCCAM's scientific initiatives and programs, and oversees congressional testimony and the implementation of the Freedom of Information Act.
+- The Office of Policy, Planning, and Evaluation reports on NCCIH's scientific initiatives and programs, and oversees congressional testimony and the implementation of the Freedom of Information Act.

 - The Office of Administrative Operations is responsible for financial management, administrative operations, and the design and implementation of innovative business and management systems.

-The Division of Extramural Activities develops, implements, and coordinates extramural programs and policies within NCCAM.
-It also coordinates meetings of NCCAM's advisory council and manages the Center's committee management activities.
+The Division of Extramural Activities develops, implements, and coordinates extramural programs and policies within NCCIH.
+It also coordinates meetings of NCCIH's advisory council and manages the Center's committee management activities.
 Within the Division, two Offices have a specialized focus:

 - The Office of Scientific Review coordinates the receipt, referral, and scientific review of grants, cooperative agreements, and research contracts.